 Martin West was recognized as a Life Member of the Alberta Chambers of Commerce for his contribution while serving on their board.

 Over the years, the Chamber of Commerce has proven to be active voice for the businesses and community organizations of Camrose.
 In 2012, the Camrose Chamber presented 2 policies to the Canadian Chamber of Commerce on behalf of the membership.

 One of the primary initiatives the Chamber undertook was the sponsoring of the first Jaywalkers Jamboree in 1958.
 The success and popularity of this event has grown and expanded thanks to the continued spirit of the Chamber.
-In 2014 the Camrose Chamber of Commerce hosted and celebrated the 57th Jaywalkers Jamboree.
+In 2017 the Camrose & District Chamber of Commerce hosted and celebrated the 60th Jaywalkers Jamboree.